There is no single test for schizophrenia. It is usually diagnosed after assessment by a mental health specialist.

 Getting help for someone else

-People with schizophrenia may be reluctant to visit their GP.
+People with schizophrenia may not want to visit their GP.
 They may believe there's nothing wrong with them.
 This can be caused by their delusional thought patterns.

-It's likely someone who has had acute episodes in the past will already have a care coordinator.
-If this is the case, contact their care coordinator to express your concerns.
+Someone who had acute episodes in the past may already have a community mental health team (CMHT).
+If this is the case, contact them to express your concerns.

 For a worsening episode, you may need to go to the emergency department (ED).
 A duty psychiatrist will be available.

-In certain circumstances, you may have to be admitted to hospital against your will.
-This is called an ‘involuntary admission.’
+In certain circumstances, the person may have to be admitted to hospital against their will.
+This is called an involuntary admission.

 After diagnosis

-It's important to remember that a diagnosis can be a positive step.
-It can help to get information about the illness and the kinds of treatment and services available.
+But it's important to remember that a diagnosis can be a positive step.
+It can help to get information about schizophrenia and the types of treatment and services available.

 Diagnosing children and young people